-7.7.2.1.
+7.8.2.1.
 Management and disclosure of information and of external communications for the purposes of prevention of criminal and administrative offences in the area of market abuse

-This protocol applies to all members of the Bank's Corporate governance bodies and to all the Bank's employees with access to inside information, in the meaning provided by current legislation and regulations, or who handle the Bank's communications to the market and, in general, all external communications, including the publication of studies and recommendations and any dissemination of news, data or information in the framework of business relations, of marketing or promotional activities, relations with the media, as well as compulsory "price sensitive" communications.
+This protocol applies to all members of the Bank's Corporate governance bodies and to all the Bank's employees and external staff with access to inside information, in the meaning provided by current legislation and regulations, or who handle the Bank's communications to the market and, in general, all external communications, including the publication of studies and recommendations and any dissemination of news, data or information in the framework of business relations, of marketing or promotional activities, relations with the media, as well as compulsory "price sensitive" communications.

-The process of managing and handling inside information could present opportunities for the commission of the criminal offence of insider trading or of the corresponding administrative breach, set out respectively in Articles 184 and 187-bis of the Finance Consolidation Act.
+The process of managing and handling inside information could present opportunities for the commission of the criminal offence of insider trading or unlawful disclosure of inside information or of the corresponding administrative breach, set out respectively in Articles 184 and 187-bis of the Finance Consolidation Act.